Can My Unused Vacation Time Affect My Retirement?

 While some people think of retirement as “winding down” or “hanging it up,” for many others, retirement means a new lease on life and new adventures.

-Adventurous retirees may plan to purchase a vacation home, fishing boat or another large luxury item, and may need additional funds available for the expenditure.
+Adventurous retirees may plan to purchase a vacation home, fishing boat, or another large luxury item, and may need additional funds available for the expenditure.
 Receiving an immediate cash infusion to start those adventures can be one of the biggest benefits of cashing out your accrued vacation days.

 Consideration #2: How Can I Minimize My Tax Impact?